eagomez2/recp/docs/reference.md

   first_step:
     tag:
       - first

     description: >
         Description of the first step

     env:
         USER_NAME: !input
             name: MY_NAME
             default: Juhani
             required: false

     run:
-        - echo 'Hello from $SOME_ENV_VAR
+        - echo 'Hello from recp'
-        - cmd: echo "My name is XX and today is MM"
+        - cmd: echo "My name is $USER_NAME and today is {DAY}"
           apply:
             - fn: date
               args:
-                token: "{YEAR}"
+                token: "{DAY}"
-                format: "%Y"
+                format: "%A"
-            - fn: replace
-              args:

 ```
 A recipe file is a `.yaml` file where: